0xadada/0xadada.github.io/_posts/2020-03-15-elasticity-versus-discipline.md

 when no one else will.

-(Update: Jan 2021[^5]) nearly 10 months since this essay was published, we're already seeing strong indicators that inflation and consumer purchasing power will be severely hurt by inflation.
+(Update: Jan 2021[^5]) nearly 10 months since this essay was published, we're already seeing strong indicators that consumer purchasing power will be severely hurt by inflation.
 So while government stipends may help in the near short term, long term people will be hurt by less value for every dollar they earn.